 Wet or damp feet are always prone to rubbing and blister formation.
 Furthermore, moisture and dampness also soften the skin and damage the outer skin layers.

 So, opt for shoes that allow for optimal airflow as they will keep the moisture out and limit sweating.
 To prevent sweat build up inside the shoes, use an absorbent powder or household talcum powder.
+You can also visit shoestheory for a variety of shoes.

 Or you can use socks that wick moisture away from your feet.
 On the other hand, if you feel too much sweat build up inside your feet, this can be a sign of hyperhidrosis.